sdondley/sdondley.github.io/about.md

 and former labor organizer for UFCW Local 1459 in Springfield, MA.
 I've had an early interest in computers and programming since childhood and a fascination with mass communication which I developed during my post secondary education at UMass.
-I combined these passions and began develop websites for labor unions in in the late 90s.
+I combined these passions and began developing websites for labor unions in in the late 90s.
 I launched my company, Prometheus, in 2005.

 I continue to be involved in the labor movement and serves as the